Stung by U.N. defeat, Israel pushes settlement plans

 An official, who declined to be named, said the government had also decided to expedite planning work for thousands more homes in a geographically sensitive area close to Jerusalem that critics say would kill off Palestinian hopes of a viable state.

-The motion was backed by 138 nations, opposed by nine, while 41 members abstained - a resounding defeat that exposed Israel’s growing diplomatic isolation.
+The motion was backed by 138 nations, opposed by nine, while 41 members abstained - a resounding defeat that exposed its growing diplomatic isolation.

 An Israeli official had earlier conceded that this represented a “total failure of diplomacy” and warned there would be consequences - which were swift in coming.